About national networks

 - diagnostic networks – bring professionals together to improve diagnostic services across a range of disciplines

-- strategic networks – support the planning, financing and improvement of major service change in clinical services
+- strategic networks – support the planning, financing and improvement of major service change

 - cancer networks – support improvements in care for specific types of cancer